Contact Academic Advising

 Option 2: Drop-in Advising

 Got a quick question to ask?
-Fifteen minute appointment times are available at the following locations:
+15-minute drop-ins are available at the following locations:

 - Surrey Advising Centre for underclared students with quick program and course planning questions

-When booking please keep in mind the following:
+When attending a drop-in please keep in mind the following:

 - You can apply for a drop-in time no earlier than thirty minutes before the start of the drop-in advising period.